jnmarshan/jnmarshan.github.io/teaching.md

+## As Lecturer
+at SchoPES, University of Canberra
+1. Introduction to International Business (2024)
+2. Asia Pacific Business (2024)
+3. Cost Benefit Analysis (2024)
+4. International Business PG (2024)

-## Teaching Assistants
+## As Tutor
-As Tutor at College of Business and Economics (CBE), ANU.
+at College of Business and Economics (CBE), ANU.

 ### Awards
 CBE Teaching Commendation for Outstanding Tutoring (2020)